amlopz/aws-greengrassv2-private-network/README.md

 ## Overview

 This solution creates a multi AZ VPC with public and private subnets.
 It also configures PrivateLink VPC Endpoints for the AWS services that AWS IoT Greengrass interacts with.
-In addition an EC2 instance is setup in a private subnet that you can use to test things out before customizing or integrating this solution for your workloads.
+In addition, an EC2 instance is setup in a private subnet that you can use to test things out before customizing or integrating this solution for your workloads.
 Before you start be sure to choose a [region](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) that supports AWS IoT Greengrass.

 ![Architecture Diagram](GreengrassPrivateNetwork.drawio.png)

 ## Prerequisites
 Ensure that you have a base understanding of AWS IoT, AWS VPC, AWS EC2 and AWS CDK.
 You can learn how to install and configure the AWS CDK with this [getting started guide](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) before running this solution.

 ## Instructions

 You can install this solution into your environment by first cloning this Git repository, then cd into `aws-greengrass-private-network` directory.
-Next create a Python3 virtual environment and activate it.
+Next, create a Python3 virtual environment and activate it.

 ```
 $ python3 -m venv .venv